Constrained Stochastic Recursive Momentum Successive Convex Approximation: Simulations

 \subsection{Energy-Optimal Trajectory Planning}

-Continuing the problem discussed in Sec. \ref{secc2}, we apply CoSTA and CSSCA \cite{liu2019stochastic} to solve the energy-efficient trajectory planning problem \eqref{eqmp}-\eqref{eqmp:vr_max_s} in a simulated 2D ocean environment.
-The ocean currents at a point $\x = [x_1 ~ x_2]^\T$ are simulated using the following equations
+Continuing the problem discussed in Sec. \ref{secc2}, we benchmark our proposed algorithm CoSTA against classical optimization based approach in CSSCA \cite{liu2019stochastic} and sampling based methods STOMP \cite{kalakrishnan2011stomp} and EESTO \cite{jones2017planning} on the energy-efficient trajectory planning problem \eqref{eqmp}-\eqref{eqmp:vr_max_s} in a simulated 2D ocean environment.
+Monte Carlo simulations were performed on an Intel(R) Xeon(R) E3-1226 CPU running Ubuntu 20.04 LTS with 32GB RAM.
+We modeled the environment and implemented the algorithms in MATLAB 2024a \cite{MATLAB23:online}.